A great new way to serve vegetables!

-I’m always looking for new ways to serve vegetables to my family.
-This dish was a big hit with everyone and I especially loved it because not only is it super easy to prepare, it’s also easy to serve and tastes really delicious.
+This dish was a big hit with everyone in my family and I especially loved it because not only is it super easy to prepare, it’s also easy to serve and tastes really delicious.
 If you’ve not heard of tian before, it’s a classic French dish that takes its name from the large earthenware pots typically used in Provence; tians usually consist of a mixture of roasted vegetables topped with cheese.
 You can easily assemble the dish a day or two ahead of time then refrigerate and bake just before serving.
 You could also prepare this recipe using individual-sized dishes which would make for a very impressive presentation; reduce baking time slightly if doing so.

 - 2 tablespoons (30 mL) extra virgin olive oil